|

 folk-rock vocalist and guitarist Cayce Linder.

-Steven Smith's Crown of Marches (Catsup Plate, 2004) contains one long
+Steven Smith's Crown of Marches (Catsup Plate, 2005) contains one long

 track that seems to hark back to his psychedelic roots.

-His The Anchorite (Important, 2006 -
+Smith's The Anchorite (Important, 2006 - Root Strata, 2008),

-was recorded live with no overdubbing.
 Its dense and meticulous blend of fiddle, hurdy gurdy, cello, xaphoon, bombard, ney, bouzouki, glockenspiel, organ, melodica, guitar and percussions reenacted Smith's private ghosts, the primordial spleen that is the undercurrent of so many of his works.

 All of Smith's album boasted elegant and elaborate packaging.

-consisting of cosmic-psychedelic instrumental pieces for guitar and organ.
+loud cosmic-psychedelic pieces for guitar and organ.

 Thuja (Important, 2008) documents various live performances by the